ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

 \subsection{Scoring a Single Chunk}

 In this section we derive our estimate for the future value of sampling a chunk.
-To make an optimal decision of which chunk to sample next, assuming $n$ samples have been taken already, \sys estimates $R(n+1)$ for each chunk, which represents the number of {\em new} results we expect to find on the next sample. {\em New} means $R$ does not include objects already found in the previous $n$ samples, even if they appeared also in the $(n+1)^{\text{th}}$ frame.
+To make an optimal decision of which chunk to sample next, assuming $n$ samples were taken, \sys estimates $R(n+1)$ for each chunk, which represents the number of {\em new} results we expect to find on the next sample. {\em New} means $R$ does not include objects already found in the previous $n$ samples, even if they also appeared in the $(n+1)^{\text{th}}$ frame.
 Intuitively, the chunk with the largest $R(n+1)$ is a good location to pick a frame from next.

-Let $N$ be the number of distinct objects in the data.
-Each object $i$ out of those $N$ will be visible for a different number of frames, which means that when sampling frames at random from a chunk, each $i$ will have a different probability of being found, which we call $p_i$.
-For example, in video collected from a moving vehicle that stops at a red light, red lights will tend to have large $p_i$ lasting in the order of minutes, while green and yellow lights are likely to have much smaller $p_i$, perhaps in the order of a few seconds.
-We find that in practice these $p_i$ vary widely even for a single object class, from tens to thousands of frames.
+Our main conceptual tool for reasoning about the quantity $R(n+1)$ as well as our estimates for it throughout this paper is to analyze each result instance in isolation and aggregate to obtain global estimates.
+More formally, let $N$ be the number of distinct objects in the data.
+Each object $i$ out of those $N$ is visible for a different number of frames.
+When sampling frames at random from a chunk, each $i$ will have a different probability $p_i$ of being found proportional to its duration.
+For example, in video collected from a vehicle stopped at a red light, red lights will tend to have large $p_i$ lasting in the order of minutes, while green and yellow lights are likely to have much smaller $p_i$, perhaps in the order of a few seconds.
+We find in practice these quantities $p_i$ vary widely even for a single object class, from tens to thousands of frames.
+For any given run of samples, $R(n+1)$ is the sum over the $p_i$ of all as-yet unseen instances $R(n+1)=\Sigma_{i=1}^N p_i\cdot[i \notin \text{seen}(n)]$